Latest Fortinet vulnerabilities (CVE-2024-55591, CVE-2023-37936) #

 • FG-IR-23-013 – an information disclosure vulnerability in the FortiGuard SSL-VPN product.
 This vulnerability has been designated CVE-2024-23112 and given a CVSS score of 7.2 (high).

-Upon successful exploitation of these vulnerabilities, attackers can execute arbitrary code on the vulnerable system or disclose privileged information.
+Upon successful exploitation of these vulnerabilities, attackers could execute arbitrary code on the vulnerable system or disclose privileged information.
+Fortinet released updates to mitigate this issue and all users were urged to update immediately.

 From the Asset Inventory, use the following query to locate assets running the FortiOS or FortiProxy operating systems, which may be vulnerable: